Separated from the British Columbia mainland by the Salish Sea, Vancouver Island should be a top destination for anyone who loves nature.

 Recreation Sites operate a little differently than their provincial park counterparts:

-- All sites operate on a first come, first serve system
+- The majority of Recreation Site campgrounds operate on a first come, first serve system (starting in 2023, some can now be reserved)

 - Recreation Sites are usually accessed via gravel roads